 Basic Concept for Environment

 Since its founding, the CITIZEN Group has worked consistently to carry out manufacturing with consideration for people and the environment while remaining grounded in our corporate philosophy “Loved by citizens, working for citizens.”
-In FY 2019, we revised the CITIZEN Group Environmental Policy that serves as the basis for the Group environmental initiatives and the Environmental Vision 2050 based on that policy by clarifying our goals of decarbonization, resource recycling, and contributing to safe, comfortable living.
-In order to increase the effectiveness of our medium- to long-term environmental initiatives, we revised our Environmental Goals 2030, establishing five goals reflecting consideration for contributing to achievement of the SDGs.
+In FY 2019, we revised the CITIZEN Group Environmental Policy that serves as the basis for the Group environmental initiatives and the CITIZEN Group Environmental Vision 2050 based on that policy by clarifying our goals of decarbonization, resource recycling, and contributing to safe, comfortable living.
+In order to increase the effectiveness of our medium- to long-term environmental initiatives, we revised the CITIZEN Group Environmental Goals 2030, establishing five goals reflecting consideration for contributing to achievement of the SDGs.
 Through achieving these goals, we will promote the practice of sustainable management aiming to expand the creation of “Sustainable products" produced in “Sustainable factory”.

-Responding to Climate Change Risks and Opportunities
+Responding to Climate Change

 Climate-change-related risks and opportunities that bring financial impact on the CITIZEN Group

 For risks that have been identified, CO2 reduction and environmental consideration in products will be promoted with an eye to reducing the risk of the 4°C scenario in which temperature rise progresses and making the 2°C scenario, in which targets internationally promised are achieved, come true.
 To promote ecologically friendly management, which is an opportunity common to both the scenarios, a demonstration experiment was conducted at Tokyo Office in FY 2020, in addition to the ongoing energy conservation activities, to use power deriving from reusable energy 100%.